 Another benefit of okra is its high vitamin C content, a nutrient that reduces the risk of stroke.
 A study found that those with higher vitamin C levels in their blood were less likely to have a stroke as vitamin C helps lower blood pressure and keep blood vessels healthy.

-Okra Water and Diabetes
+Can Okra Water Help With Diabetes

 Okra water is most associated as a natural diabetes treatment and prevention remedy because: